+The Registry will never be open for public editing and all future additions and amendments will be vetted.
 Work on the Registry is actively ongoing.It is quite possible some of these errors will be picked up during this process.Once we are ready to accept corrections, this answer will be amended.Please check back.
 Thank you!

 How can I submit additional information for an existing entry?

+The Registry will never be open for public editing and all future additions and amendments will be vetted.
 Work on the Registry is actively ongoing.It is quite possible some of this additional information will be entered during this process.When this part of the process is complete, this answer will be amended.Please check back.
 Thank you!

 Are there duplicates in the Registry?